On thermodynamics of compact objects: Acknowledgements

 \section{Acknowledgements}

-Work of U.A. is supported in part by the Chinese Academy of Sciences President's International Fellowship Initiative (PIFI) under Grant No. 2020PM0019, and the Institute of High Energy Physics, Chinese Academy of Sciences, under Contract No.~Y9291220K2.
-J.R. is supported by the Institute of High Energy Physics under Contract No. Y9291220K2.
+U.A. thanks Altu\u{g} \"Ozpineci for useful communications.
+The work of U.A. was supported in part by the Institute of High Energy Physics, Chinese Academy of Sciences, under Contract No.~Y9291220K2 (until June 2022), the Chinese Academy of Sciences President's International Fellowship Initiative (PIFI) under Grant No.~2020PM0019 (until June 2022), The Scientific and Technological Research Council of T\"urkiye (T\"UB\.ITAK), B\.{I}DEB 2232-A program, under project number 121C067 (from September 2022 on).
+J.R. was supported by the Institute of High Energy Physics under Contract No.~Y9291220K2.